Needlepoint Rugs — Threads

 The very best thread for rugs is silk and I will be using little bits of it.
 But silk is expensive and rugs are large.
 The second best thread for rugs is wool and the bulk of my rug will be in wool.

 The third best choice is wool blends.
-These come in two types, all natural blends, like the silk/wool blend here.
-Or one with synthetic threads, such as Rainbow Tweed and Burmilana.
+These come in two types, all-natural blends, like the silk/wool blend such as impression, Essentials, or Silk & Ivory.
+You can also use one with synthetic threads, such as Rainbow Tweed and Burmilana.
 The synthetics may not wear as well as pure wool and the wool/silk blends may be too soft for a rug.

 Thank you Janet as I am thinking seriously of buying a needlepoing rug, round, and doing it in the near future.
 The round part consists of pansies and the middle is open, I mean no design and of a vanilla color.
 I was thinking of using silk-ivory.